-- The regular clinical hours are from 7:30 AM to 4:00 PM, Mon, Wed, and Fri. - Students who clock in between 7:31 AM and 7:36 AM will be marked as "T" (tardy) for the day. - Accruing four (4) tardies will lead to a deduction of eight (8) clinical hours and prompt academic counseling. - If students arrive after 7:36 AM, they must take a 2-hour absence and are not expected to be at the site until 9:30 AM. - Absent hours must be used in increments of at least 2 hours. - If a student is going to be absent for any duration, they must notify both their assigned WC Clinical Preceptor and the clinical site at least 15 minutes before their scheduled shift.
-Failure to do so will result in counseling, potential probation, and/or demerits. - One (1) demerit result in a 2% reduction of a student's final grade. - If neither the Preceptor nor the clinical site is contacted, it is considered a no call/no show (Refer to no call/no show policy). - o For instance, if a student is delayed by 30 minutes due to traffic, they must inform both their Preceptor and clinical site, and 2 hours will be deducted from their allotted 16 hours of clinical absence.

-- Calls made after the start of the shift are not acceptable. - Students are permitted a maximum of 24 hours (3-days) of approved/excused clinical absences per semester.
-For a planned absence, students must complete an Excused Absence Notification form and submit it to their instructor. - For each unapproved/unexcused clinical day missed after the 3-day allowance, 5 points for every 8-hours will be subtracted from the final clinical grade.
-Four or more absences will result in a referral to the Department Chair and/or the Dean of the college and may result in a dismissal from the program
+- Tardiness: - \circ Clocking in 1-6 minutes late = marked as "T" (Tardy). - Four (4) tardies = 8 clinical hours deducted and academic counseling. - More than 6 minutes late = student must take a 2-hour absence and may clock in after 2 hours. - Absences must be taken in 2-hour increments. - If a student is going to be absent for any duration, they must notify both their assigned WC Clinical Instructor and the clinical site at least 15 minutes before their scheduled shift.
+Failure to do so will result in counseling, potential probation, and/or demerits.
+Texting is not an appropriate method for calling in for clinical rotations or any other communication to your instructors nor clinical staff.
+Students are to call between the hours 6am-6pm.
+If for any reason the student cannot reach the instructor, the student is to call the clinical coordinators office and leave a voicemail and email. - One (1) demerit result in a 5-point reduction of a student's final grade. - If neither the Preceptor nor the clinical site is contacted, it is considered a no call/no show (Refer to no call/no show policy). - Calls made after the start of the shift are not acceptable. - Students are permitted a maximum of 24 hours of approved/excused clinical absences per semester.
+For a planned absence, students must complete an Excused Absence Notification form and submit it to their instructor. - Students are allotted a limited number of excused clinical absences, if a student exceeds their allotted clinical time, they will be subject to dismissal from the program, unless a Leave of Absence has been formally requested and approved in writing by the Program Director.